nrv-framework/NRV/docs/tutorials/first_steps.rst

 Context
 -------

-As a very first step, let us consider a simple unmyelinated axon stimulated by an intra and then a extra-cellular electrode.
+As a very first step, let us consider a simple unmyelinated axon stimulated by an intra- and then n extra-cellular electrode.
 We should initiate 1 action potential per stimulation, that we will place in the center of the axon.
-We should also be able to observe action potential propagation, in the to directions.
-The figure bellow illustrate this
+We should also be able to observe action potential propagation, in both directions.
+The figure bellow illustrates this

 .. image:: ../images/quickstart_context_1.png